Rhodes > Accounting > Studying > Postgraduate > Foreign Students(HDAP)

 Why choose Rhodes University?

 Situated on a picturesque campus in a small university-oriented town, Rhodes University offers many advantages to foreign students wishing to further their studies.
-A well-structured traditional residence system accommodates some 2700 students in a nurturing campus environment.
+A well-structured traditional residence system accommodates students in a nurturing campus environment.
 The Rhodes Campus is small enough to allow students to easily reach all academic and social venues on foot, thus relieving the expense of running a car.
 For those who live in private student accommodation, many of the Grahamstown residential areas are also within walking distance of the University campus.

 A staff to student ratio of one lecturer to 15 students places students in unusually close contact with their lecturers.
 Arising out of a learning environment that fosters such fellowship between lecturers and students, Rhodes University has the highest undergraduate pass rate of any university in South Africa.
 Per capita, it also has the highest research output in the country and produces more Rhodes Scholars than any other South African institution.